Codex (Warhammer 40,000)

 A codex (pluralized as codexes by Games Workshop), in the Warhammer 40,000 tabletop wargame, is a rules supplement containing information concerning a particular army, environment, or worldwide campaign.

 Codices for particular armies were introduced for the second edition of the game.
 The third edition rendered these obsolete, and a new series began, including introducing codices for battle zones and campaigns.
 Until superseded by newer versions, the 3rd edition and later codices remained valid for the newer editions of Warhammer 40,000.
 Games Workshop no longer produce campaign or battle zone codices, instead releasing 'expansions'.
 'Codex' is now a term solely used for army books.

-At the launch of 8th edition all previous codices were replaced with index books due to a major rules overhaul (as of November 2019 these indexes are no longer produced).
-The indexes were subsequently replaced by a new series of codices.
-As before, these codices remain valid until superseded by newer versions (currently the oldest valid codexes are Codex: Astra Militarum - 8th Edition and Codex: Craftworlds - 8th Edition, released simultaneously).
+At the launch of 8th edition all previous codices were replaced with index books due to a major rules overhaul (as of November 2019 these indices are no longer produced).
+The indices were subsequently replaced by a new series of codices.
+As before, these codices remained valid until superseded by newer versions.

 The format of the codices has varied somewhat over the years.
 The most common elements between iterations include: